MicrosoftDocs/learn/learn-pr/wwl-azure/monitor-manage-performance-health/includes/3-log-analytics-workspace-for-azure-monitor.md

 To begin using Azure Monitor for Azure Virtual Desktop, you'll need at least one Log Analytics workspace.

-Use a designated Log Analytics workspace for your Azure Virtual Desktop session hosts to ensure that performance counters and events are only collected form session hosts in your Azure Virtual Desktop deployment.
+Use a designated Log Analytics workspace for your Azure Virtual Desktop session hosts to ensure that performance counters and events are only collected from session hosts in your Azure Virtual Desktop deployment.

 ## Resource diagnostic settings